python/cpython/Doc/library/sqlite3.rst

 To be able to convert *from* SQLite values *to* custom Python types, we use *converters*.

-Let's go back to the :class:`Point` class.
+Let's go back to the :class:`!Point` class.
 We stored the x and y coordinates separated via semicolons as strings in SQLite.

-First, we'll define a converter function that accepts the string as a parameter and constructs a :class:`Point` object from it.
+First, we'll define a converter function that accepts the string as a parameter and constructs a :class:`!Point` object from it.

 .. note::